chebetmercy/Spotify-Genres/README.md

 # Spotify-Genres
-An analysisof the varius music genres on the spotify music streaming platform betwee 1922 - 2022
+An analysis of the variuos music genres on the spotify music streaming platform between the years 1922 and 2022